 Pali Lookout is located on the Windward side of Oahu and is one of the more popular scenic points on Oahu, if not the most popular scenic point on Oahu.
 One thing to note… the Pali Lookout is very windy, so make sure you are dressed appropriately and make sure you hang on tight to your belongings or they will be gone in a second.
 Most Oahu’s first time visitors and island tour companies have it in their checklist.
 On a clear day, the windy perch offers stunning views of the blue Pacific Ocean lying beyond the green Ko‘olau Mountains.
 It also overlooks Kaneohe, Kaneohe Bay, Kailua, and the island of Mokoli‘i.

 What to Expect

-You can expect amazing views of the entire Windward side of Oahu, which includes Kailua, Kaneohe, Waimanalo and Kahaluu.
+See the amazing views of the entire Windward side of Oahu, which includes Kailua, Kaneohe, Waimanalo and Kahaluu.
 You can also expect some very strong winds, as the area gives off the strongest winds on Oahu and can sometimes be tough, yet very fun, to navigate.
-You will also be able to access the “old Pali Road,” which was a very small two lane road years ago before the Pali Highway was rebuilt.
+You will also be able to access the “old Pali Road”, which was a very small two lane road years ago before the Pali Highway was rebuilt.
 This leads you down to several great hikes, all of which are pretty family friendly.
 Pali Notches Hike is a bit tough, so maybe stay away from that one if you have the entire family.